 Replace a rule:

-Replaces a rule in-place by its UUID.
+Replaces a rule in-place by its UUID (same identifier requirement as add).
 The rule ID is preserved.
+Already managed windows are not moved until rules are explicitly applied.

 Remove a rule: